JesseTG/melonds-ds/README.md

 - **Threaded Software Renderer:** melonDS supports offloading its software renderer to a separate thread, but rewinding while using it [can crash RetroArch](https://github.com/JesseTG/melonds-ds/issues/81).
-  This was holding up the release, so the threaded renderer is disabled until this bug is fixed.
+  This was holding up the initial release, so the threaded renderer is disabled until this bug is fixed.
 - **Slot-2 Accessories:**
-  Except for the [solar sensor][solar-sensor] and [Memory Expansion Pak][memory-pak], melonDS does not support emulating Slot-2 accessories.
+  The only Slot-2 accessories that melonDS currently supports are the [solar sensor][solar-sensor] and [Memory Expansion Pak][memory-pak].
   However, melonDS DS does not yet support these devices.
+- **GDB Stub Support:**
+  melonDS recently gained support for debugging emulated DS games with GDB.
+  This is a low priority for melonDS DS, since libretro frontends are typically used for playing games.
+  However, I may integrate it if there's enough demand.

 # Compatibility